 The TA Superpower?
 Emotional Strength

-Let’s be honest.
-Children don’t always say thank you.
-Some won’t remember your name in ten years.
+Let’s be honest—children don’t always say thank you.
+Some may not remember your name in ten years.
 But they will remember how you made them feel.
-You make school feel safe.
-You help them try again when they want to give up.
-You sit with them through meltdowns, nerves, and fears.
+You help them feel safe.
+When they’re ready to give up, you’re the one who encourages them to try again.
+In moments of meltdown, anxiety, or fear—you’re right there beside them.

 What Skills Do You Gain from Being a Teaching Assistant?